neo4j-drivers/moviegraph/README.md

 ![Movie schema](art/movie-schema.png "Movie schema")

-## Setup 3: Install training application
+## Setup 3: Install the training application

 This repository contains the application code used in the training.
 You'll need a local copy, which you can clone in the usual way: